 We just have to get over ourselves.
 We have to die to self.
 Death feels like the worst thing – but it’s really the best.
 We die to emptiness, hollowness and shallowness – and instead of feeling our lives slip away – we feel our cups running over.
 God fills us to overflowing with His love – and our lives, in an instant, change from empty to full.
 As Jesus says in this chapter, God “knows” our hearts.
 Luke 16:15.
 When we begin to know them, too, we cry out for God.

-And in begging, therefore, we receive eternal life.
+And in begging, therefore, we receive.
 The clouds part, and all the glories of heaven shine down on us.
 Our life no longer slips away.
 Love touches us and transforms everything.
 The key is humility.
 Humility unlocks the door to love.
 Humility is the ability to ask for God’s help wherever we find ourselves.
 Perhaps that’s why Jesus tells us in this chapter to be trustworthy with the “little” that we have.
-We are to live life to the fullest, by asking for God’s help exactly where we are.
+It’s thinking we have a “lot” that makes us stumble.
+We are to live life to the fullest by asking for God’s help exactly where we are.
 We cannot love large – not without God’s transforming love inside us.
 That love is ours for the asking.

 posted by Caroline Coleman in carolinecolemanbooks.com on February 13, 2012